gregwinton/paychex-timeclock/README.md

     1. Do not allow users to start multiple shifts simultaneously.
 1. Allow users to end a work shift.
     1. Do not allow users to start a shift during an active shift.
-1. Allow users to start/end a break, but only during an active shift. o Do not allow employees to end a shift if a break is active.
+1. Allow users to start/end a break, but only during an active shift.
+    1. Do not allow employees to end a shift if a break is active.
-1. Allow users to start/end a lunch, but only during an active shift. o Do not allow employees to end a shift if a lunch is active.
+1. Allow users to start/end a lunch, but only during an active shift.
+    1. Do not allow employees to end a shift if a lunch is active.
 1. All shift data performed by users should be recorded and made available upon returning to the application.
 1. (Optional) Allow new users to register themselves in the application.
 1. (Optional) Allow for two types of users in the application; administrators and non-